duneroadrunner/SaferCPlusPlus/README.md

 Failure to adhere to the rules for scope objects could result in unsafe code.
 Currently, most, but not all, inadvertent misuses of scope objects should result in compile errors.
 Again, at some point the restrictions will be fully enforced at compile-time, but for now hopefully these rules are intuitive enough that adherence should be fairly natural.
 Just remember that the safety of scope pointers is premised on the fact that scope objects are never deallocated before the end of the scope in which they are declared, and (non-owning) scope pointers (and any copies of them) never survive beyond the scope in which they are declared, so that a scope pointer cannot outlive its target scope object.

 In lieu of full compile-time enforcement, run-time checking is available to enforce safety and help detect misuses of scope pointers.
-Run-time checking in debug mode is enabled by defining `MSE_SCOPEPOINTER_USE_RELAXED_REGISTERED`.
+Run-time checking in debug mode is enabled by defining `MSE_SCOPEPOINTER_DEBUG_RUNTIME_CHECKS_ENABLED`.
 Additionally defining `MSE_SCOPEPOINTER_RUNTIME_CHECKS_ENABLED` will enable them in non-debug modes as well.
 And as with registered pointers, scope pointers cannot target types that cannot act as a base class.
 For `int`, `bool` and `size_t` use the safer [substitutes](#primitives) that can act as base classes.

 Generally, there are two types of scope pointers you might use, [`TXScopeOwnerPointer<>`](#txscopeownerpointer) and [`TXScopeItemFixedPointer<>`](#txscopeitemfixedpointer). `TXScopeOwnerPointer<>` is similar to `boost::scoped_ptr<>` in functionality (but more limited in intended use).
 It creates an instance of a given class on the heap and destroys that instance in its destructor.
 (We use "scope" to mean "execution scope", where in boost it seems to also include "declaration scope".)
 `TXScopeItemFixedPointer<>` is a "non-owning" pointer to scope objects.
 It is (intentionally) limited in its functionality, and is primarily intended for the purpose of passing scope objects by reference as function arguments.